 We have reached hundreds of millions of people by leveraging social networks and earned media.
 We’ve mobilized Americans across the country to re-elect President Obama, confronted anti-Muslim bias through a parody sitcom web-series, and inspired women to advocate for just immigration reform.

-We bring communities together to galvanize support for new campaigns, featuring compelling performances or presentations and opportunities for face-to-face engagement.
+We bring communities together to galvanize support for new campaigns or strengthen work within a community of practice.
+Campaign launch events feature compelling performances or presentations and opportunities for face-to-face engagement.
+Convenings provide innovative opportunities for strategizing and field-building.

 M+A offers clients engagement with talented directors, producers, artists, public relations experts and web and graphic designers.
 Our in-house team of skilled professionals are some of the leading cultural strategists in the United States with deep relationships in the worlds of comedy, public policy, and activism.